Material-Blazor/Material.Blazor/articles/Tooltip.md

 ## Using Toolips with Components

-All Blazor MDC components have a `Tooltip` string parameter.
+All Material.Blazor components have a `Tooltip` string parameter.
 This parameter accepts markup, so you can use `Tooltip="a tooltip"` or `Tooltip="<span style='color: lightblue;'>a colored tooltip</span>"`.

 ## Standalone Tooltips